dry-python/returns/docs/pages/monad.rst

   Failure(1).efmap(double)
   # => Will be equal to Success(2.0)

-So, ``efmap`` can be used to fix some fixable errors during the pipeline execution.
+``ebind`` can return any monad you want.
+It can also fix your flow and get on the right track again:

 .. code:: python